-By Kerry Seaton – Agile Success Manager at Plandek
+By Kerry Seaton, Agile Success Manager at Plandek

-Improving on traditional software engineering career progression
+Improving traditional career progression for software engineers

-Another great metric is First Time Pass Rate which can help determine the quality of the code the engineers are producing.
+Another great metric is First Time Pass Rate, which can help determine the quality of the code the engineers are producing.
 All of these metrics are measurable and fit nicely into a SMART objective framework.

 Not just delivery metrics: Plandek paints an overall picture of SDLC